Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 The title of the project includes the phrase ‘Australian Vernacular’.
 For many people, this phrase makes sense intuitively but for our purposes we needed to unpack its meaning, particularly in relation to the idea of ‘Australian Slang’.
 Slang is a part of language use in any community, deployed to indicate membership of specific groups and to exclude people from some communication.
 This kind of slang is typically short-lived.
-As Dylan and Howie have pointed out in recent work, the move from ‘cool’ to ‘cringe’ can happen very quickly [link].
+As Dylan and Howie have pointed out in [recent work](https://sites.google.com/view/auseng/programme-2025), the move from ‘cool’ to ‘cringe’ can happen very quickly.
 But there is also a repertoire of expressions which have lasted longer and which are taken by many people to be part of an Australian identity; this is a much more reified idea of ‘Australian Slang’, the kind of language which is the subject of humorous websites intended to help new chums (see what I did there?).